basecamp/kamal/README.md

 ```sh
 alias mrsk='docker run --rm -it -v $HOME/.ssh:/root/.ssh -v /var/run/docker.sock:/var/run/docker.sock -v ${PWD}/:/workdir  ghcr.io/mrsked/mrsk'
 ```
+## Linux Distro

+- MRSK works on any Debian-based Linux distribution, like Debian, Mint, or Ubuntu.
+- Start by confirming you can SSH into your Linux distribution.
+This will store the key in `~/.ssh/known_hosts` and is a prerequesite for MRSK to deploy.

+## Configure MRSK

 Then, inside your app directory, run `mrsk init` (or `mrsk init --bundle` within Rails apps where you want a bin/mrsk binstub).
 Now edit the new file `config/deploy.yml`.
 It could look as simple as this: